 I finally had the tools needed to make healthy choices.

 What exercise or drill makes you cower under your bed covers and pretend you don’t hear your alarm?
-Or what was the worst moment of the Challenge for you?
+Or what was the worst moment of the Transformation for you?

 Planks used to be the devil, but I have overcome that beast and have only the dreaded burpee to slay.